MalwareLabx/41.exe-0.5-LAST-VERSION-EVER-/README.md

 ### Main Changes:
 1. **Duration**:
    - The duration of the original version was 10 minutes, but it was boring.
-   - Now, there are two versions with different durations:
+   - Now, there are two versions
      - **Version with 4 MBRs**: shorter than the original version but with 4 random mbr.
      - **Version with 1 MBR**: shorter, but retains the same payloads.